DevExpress-Examples/web-reporting-integrate-ai-assistant/README.md

 The AI assistant's role depends on the associated DevExpress Reports component:

 - **Data Analysis Assistant**: An assistant for the DevExpress *Web Document Viewer*.
 This assistant analyzes report content and answers questions related to information within the report.
-- **User Interface Assistant**: An assistant for the DevExpress *Web Report Designer*.
+- **UI Assistant**: An assistant for the DevExpress *Web Report Designer*.
 This assistant explains how to use the Designer UI to accomplish various tasks.
 Responses are based on information from [end-user documentation](https://github.com/DevExpress/dotnet-eud) for DevExpress Web Reporting components.

 **Please note that AI Assistant initialization takes time.
 The assistant tab appears once Microsoft Azure scans the source document on the server side.**